Social Media Automation: What Is It, Why You Need It, +4 Tools

 Action item: Determine what processes you want to automate.

-Step 3: Research social media automation tools
+Step 3: Research social media marketing automation tools

 After you decide what processes you want to automate, you can start researching social media automation tools.